quicwg/base-drafts/draft-ietf-quic-recovery.md

 Consecutive PTO periods increase exponentially, and as a result, connection recovery latency increases exponentially as packets continue to be dropped in the network.
-Sending two packets on PTO expiration increases resilience to packet drop in both directions, thus reducing the probability of consecutive PTO events.
+Sending two packets on PTO expiration increases resilience to packet drop, thus reducing the probability of consecutive PTO events.

 Probe packets sent on a PTO MUST be ack-eliciting.
 A probe packet SHOULD carry new data when possible.
 A probe packet MAY carry retransmitted unacknowledged